CR1337/LLaMaDoc/README.md

 echo "YOUR-TOKEN" > llm-server/huggingface-token
 ```

-- Copy the fintuned model adapter fo your choice (e.g. number 9) into the right llm-server directory and rename it to `finetuned_0`:
+- Copy the fintuned model adapter of your choice (e.g. number 9) into the right llm-server directory and rename it to `finetuned_0`:
 ```bash
 cp -r finetuning/finetuning_checkpoints/checkpoint-ep9 llm-server/checkpoints/finetuned_0
 ```